ddnexus/pagy/docs/toolbox/paginators/keyset.md

 - You can only paginate from one page to the next: no jumping to arbitrary pages
 - The `set` must be `uniquely ordered`.
 Add the primary key (usually `:id`) as the last order column to be sure
-- You should add the best DB index for your ordering strategy, or it will be slow.
+- You should add the most suitable DB index for your ordering strategy, or it will be slow.

 !!!

 !!!warning With Pagy::Keyset...

-You don't know the `previous` and the `last` page, you only know the `first` and `next` pages, for performance and simplicity
+You don't know the `previous` and the `last` page; you only know the `first` and `next` pages for performance and simplicity.

 !!!success

-If you want to paginate backward like: `last` ... `prev` ... `prev` ... just call `reverse_order` on your set and go forward like:
+If you want to paginate backward, like: `last` ... `prev` ... `prev`, just call `reverse_order` on your set and proceed forward like:
 `first` ... `next` ... `next` ...
 It does exactly the same: just faster and simpler.

 !!!

 ==- Setup

-Ensure that your set is `uniquely ordered` and that your tables have the right indexes.
+Ensure that your set is `uniquely ordered` and that your tables have the appropriate indexes.

 Depending on your order requirements, here is how you set it up: